salzschneider/jira-restclient-php/README.md

 [![Build Status](https://travis-ci.org/salzschneider/jira-restclient-php.svg?branch=master)](https://travis-ci.org/salzschneider/jira-restclient-php)

 It will be an Atlassian JIRA Rest API client library for PHP.
-You will be able to communicate with your JIRA easly using this library.
+I hope you will be able to use your Jira API easier with this.
-It's an alpha/prototype version, **please don't use it yet**.
+It's an alpha/prototype version, **please don't use it in production environment**.

 Installing
 ----------------